pawelgrzybek/pawelgrzybek.com/content/posts/2021-05-05-all-you-need-to-know-to-move-from-commonjs-to-ecmascript-modules-esm-in-node-js.md

 // ReferenceError: require is not defined
 ```

-As we discussed above, using ESM, we don't need access to `exports` and `module` anymore.
+As we discussed above, when using ESM, we don't need access to `exports` and `module` anymore.
 We can recreate the remaining references that are missing.

 ```js
 // Recreate missing reference to __filename and __dirname